Witnesses: Police officers shot in south Fargo

-FARGO — Eyewitnesses say a shooter wounded police officers on Friday afternoon in south Fargo.
+FARGO — Eyewitnesses say a gunman wounded officers before police shot him on Friday afternoon in south Fargo.

-The shooting prompted several first responders to be dispatched to the area of Ninth Avenue and 25th Street South, near Big Top Bingo, shortly after 3 p.m.
+The shooting prompted several emergency crews to respond to the area of 25th Street and Ninth Avenue South, near Big Top Bingo, shortly after 3 p.m.

-More than 15 marked squad cars came to the scene, and 25th Street South was blocked off by police at 13th Avenue.

-Witness Bruce Jenner told The Forum he was northbound on 25th Street when he saw a crash.
+A bystander's cellphone video, shared with The Forum, captured the immediate aftermath of the shooting.
+The video shows medics working on three people.

+As of Friday evening, investigators had shifted their focus away from the shooting scene to a residential neighborhood about two miles south.

 People are also reading…

+"I heard a — pop pop pop — out of a gun.
+A guy got out of a car and shot three cops out," said Jenner, who lives in a nearby apartment.

+He said he saw at least one officer fall to the pavement and that the man who fired the gun was then shot by police.
+"I was kind of stunned seeing that happen," Jenner said.

-Police officials did not immediately confirm that officers had not been shot.
-They called it a "critical incident" in a statement but released no other information.
+Police officials have not confirmed that officers were shot.
+They called it a "critical incident" in a statement but did not elaborate.

-The conditions of the wounded officers and the shooter have not been released.
+The conditions and identities of the wounded officers and the gunman have not been released.

+Police closed off 25th Street from Main Avenue to 13th Avenue South.

-The intersection of Ninth Avenue and 25th Street South is littered with debris, presumably from the crash.
+The intersection of 25th Street and Ninth Avenue South was littered with debris, presumably from the crash.

+An officer's duty belt could be seen strewn on the sidewalk.
+Discarded medical equipment was visible nearby, likely from treatment performed at the scene.

 Abdraihman Abdullahi was eating a late lunch at Al Hamdi Restaurant, near 25th Street South and Seventh Avenue, when he heard gunshots.